Beyond the Click: Understanding Multi-Touch Attribution

 In the boardroom, the question is always the same: “Where did that sale come from?”
 It seems like a simple question.
 You look at your analytics dashboard, see that the customer clicked a Google Ad and you credit Google Ads with the revenue.
-But in the fragmented digital landscape of 2026, this linear view is almost certainly wrong.
+But in the fragmented modern digital landscape, this linear view is almost certainly wrong.

 Reliance on simplistic data is the reason many businesses cut budget from the wrong channels.
 They turn off the “brand awareness” video because it didn’t generate an immediate sale, not realising it was the spark that started the fire.